 **If you want another great "manly man" soap, check out "Sexy Wild Man: A Cedarwood-Spice Hot Process Soap Recipe!"

 If you are new to making hot process soap or to using lye, please be sure to read through these two articles, which provide very complete picture tutorials: How to Make Hot Process Soap and Rosemary-Lavender-Vanilla Hot Process Soap.

 FTC Disclosure: This article contains affiliate links.
-If you click through and make any kind of purchase, I may receive a small commission at no extra cost to you.
-Full disclosure here.
-Thank you--Heidi
+If you click through and make any kind of purchase, I may earn a small commission at no extra cost to you.

 How to Make Hard Hunk-O-Man Hot Process Soap: A New Recipe

 This soap recipe is approximately two pounds of soap, perhaps a bit less.
 If you want more, just double it up.
 If you make any changes, though, run your numbers through a soap calculator just to be sure you've converted correctly.
 I like these: Lye Calculator and Soap Calc.

 For mine, I used lavender and lemon balm infused olive oil, but you can just use plain olive oil too.

 The best place I've found to purchase both olive oil and coconut oil is Costco.
 If you are not a commercial soap maker and just making small batches, this is the most cost effective choice.

 *** 4 ounces Shea Butter

 Note: I use unrefined cocoa butter because I love the cocoa scent, but if you don't want that scent at all, even a bit, I'd choose refined cocoa butter instead.